Tour the abandoned Tennessee ghost town where millionaires vacationed

 Sadly, this is all that remains of the upscale Wonderland Hotel.
 The building collapsed in 2005 and what was left burned to the ground in 2017 in a suspected arson attack.
 Several cabins were also set alight.

-The Appalachian Clubhouse actually succumbed to fire in 1934, but was rebuilt that same year and has since been restored for posterity.
+Meanwhile, the Appalachian Clubhouse succumbed to fire in 1934, but the local landmark was rebuilt that same year and has since been restored for posterity.

 Elkmont's heyday